 BEWARE OF HUMIDITY

 Some household items will not hold up well to the humidity in Panama.
 Some areas of Panama get much more humidity than others.
-Leather furniture, purses, and shoes don’t hold up well in Panama.
+Leather furniture, purses, and shoes don’t do well in Panama.
 Books do not hold up well to humidity and will start smelling moldy.
-You can use a dehumidifier, which will increase your utility costs.
+You can use a dehumidifier to mitigate the moisture, but that increases your utility costs.

 BEWARE OF TERMITES